NAMTeam/namteam.github.io/content/docs/getting-started/frequently-asked-questions.md

 ### Will this mod impact game performance?

-Adding any Plugins to the game will impact performance to at least some extent--more for the game to load.
-With modern hardware (as of 2023), the most prominent impacts is will be with the initial load of the game, and when loading a city tile for the first time after that initial load.
+Adding any Plugins to the game will impact performance to at least some extent -- more for the game to load.
+With modern hardware (as of 2023), the most prominent impacts is will be with the initial load of the game and when loading a city tile for the first time after that initial load.
 This can be a noticeable difference, particularly if you've installed the full NAM after running completely "vanilla" (without plugins).
+The loading time will shorten with subsequent loads of other cities in the same play session.
+If you exit and re-enter the game, subsequent re-entries will also be quicker.
+Installing Null 45's [Startup Performance Optimization DLL for SimCity 4](https://community.simtropolis.com/files/file/36244-startup-performance-optimization-dll-for-simcity-4/) has been shown to make a dramatic difference in reducing load times.

 ### What all is included in the NAM?